Irving indicates he plans on staying with Brooklyn Nets

 “I think there are a lot of people dealing with real consequences from being unvaccinated,” Irving said Saturday.
 “I don’t think it’s talked about enough in terms of our essential workers and people on the front lines.”

-Offering Irving an extension would mean that the Nets could have roughly $560 million promised to three players.
+Offering Irving an extension would mean that the Nets may have roughly $560 million promised to three players.

 Durant’s four-year, $194 million extension with the Nets starts next season, keeping him under contract to Brooklyn through the 2025-26 season.
 Ben Simmons, who has yet to make his Nets debut after being acquired from Philadelphia earlier this season, is under contract through 2024-25 and is owed about $113 million through the remainder of his deal.